PPF vs Ceramic Coating: Which Is Better for Your Car's Paint Protection?

 Paint Protection Film is a transparent, thermoplastic

-urethane film that is implemented directly over a vehicle’s paint.
+urethane film that is applied directly over a vehicle's paint.
 It is

-frequently used on high-impact areas which includes the hood, bumpers, fenders,
+frequently used on high-impact areas, which include the hood, bumpers, fenders,

 Key Features of PPF: